-The PHA has eligible PHA-owned units available for leasing under the voucher program at Regent I, Pointe North, The Crossing, Azure Pointe and Lexington on the Lake.
+The PHA has eligible PHA-owned units available for leasing under the voucher program at Regent I, Pointe North, The Crossing, Azure Pointe, Trinity Grove and Century Heights.

 Special Housing Types [24 CFR 982 Subpart M]

 HUD regulations permit, but do not generally require, the PHA to permit families to use voucher assistance in a number of special housing types in accordance with the specific requirements applicable to those programs.